Gain skills to evaluate nutrition information and apply it to your own diet

-This free online course will help you understand the scientific basis of human nutrition, and current nutrition concepts and controversies.
+This nutrition course will help you understand the scientific basis of human nutrition, and current nutrition concepts and controversies.

-Each week, we’ll look at a different theme:
+Each week you’ll look at a different theme:

-• The makings of a ‘healthy diet’: What are the principal constituents of food?
-Which components of your diet can promote wellbeing and reduce the risk of diseases?
+• The makings of a ‘healthy diet’: Which components of your diet can promote wellbeing and reduce the risk of diseases?

 • Food and disease: Can you really eat your way to health?